France-ioi/algorea-devdoc/access-rights/items.md

 ## Creating (defaults) and changing propagation rules

-Any user can create relationship between two items at the condition he has at least *can_edit ≥ children* on the parent item and *can_view > none* access to the child.
+Any user can create relationship between two items at the condition he has at least *can_edit ≥ children* on the parent item and *can_view > none* permission to the child.
 This way, he can build a custom structured chapter with the content he want.
-However, adding content to item he owns does not give him more access to this content and does not necessarily give him any rights to distribute this content.
+However, adding content to item he owns does not give him more permission to this content and does not necessarily give him any rights to distribute this content.
 At creation, by default, the propagation will be set to the maximum values the groups can set (see below), but *content_view_propagation* which is set by default to maximum "as_info".

-For changing propagation rules (on the item-item relationship), the giver group needs *can_edit ≥ children* access on the parent item and the following permissions on the child item to increase the level of propagation:
+For changing propagation rules (on the item-item relationship), the giver group needs *can_edit ≥ children* permission on the parent item and the following permissions on the child item to increase the level of propagation:

 | Propagation level increase                                   | Permission needed on the child item        |
 |:-------------------------------------------------------------|:-------------------------------------------|